metablaster/WindowsFirewallRuleset/docs/ResetFirewall.md

 The log file lists all the services whose startup mode and\or status status was changed.

-If you're unable to find the file or you don't know defaults, following table lists all the services which `Windows Firewal Ruleset` might have modified and their system defaults:
+If you're unable to find the file or you don't know defaults, the following table lists all the services which `Windows Firewal Ruleset` might have modified and their system defaults:

 | Service                      | Startup                   | Status  |
 |------------------------------|---------------------------|---------|